Genivia/ugrep/README.md

       ugrep -R -t python -n -f python/imports myprojects

-  where `-R` is recursive search, `-tpython` searches Python source code files only, `-n` shows line numbers in the output, and the `-f` option specifies pre-defined patterns to search for Python `import` statements (matched by the two patterns `\<import\h+.*` and `\<from\h+.*import\h+.*` defined in
+  where `-R` is recursive search, `-t python` searches Python source code files only, `-n` shows line numbers in the output, and the `-f` option specifies pre-defined patterns to search for Python `import` statements (matched by the two patterns `\<import\h+.*` and `\<from\h+.*import\h+.*` defined in